virochab/DogBreedClassifier/capstone_report.md

 Also data augmentation is done using random horizontal flip of train dataset images.

 **Implementation**
+Tools:
+OpenCV used for human face detection.
+Pytorch used for building models in CNN.

 For human face detection:
 OpenCV's implementation of Haar feature-based cascade classifiers is used to detect human faces in images.